-SID Israel was invited to the quarterly meeting of the African Forum, which consist of 18 African Ambassador in Israel.
-We presented our activities and how Israel is involved in the developing world.
-We invited Mr. Ron Eifer, Senior Economic Advisor of the Prime Minister of Israel, head of the coordinator of the Inter-ministerial Committee for International Development, to give a presentation from the governmental perspective.
+SID Israel was invited to the quarterly meeting of the African Forum, which consists of 18 African ambassadors in Israel.
+We presented our activities and described how Israel is involved in the developing world.
+We invited Mr. Ron Eifer, Senior Economic Advisor of the Israel Prime Minister’s Office and lead coordinator of the Inter-Ministerial Committee for International Development, to give a presentation explaining the governmental perspective.

 11. SID Israel in the News

-After Presenting "Israeli Global Impact 2030" report to Director General of the Prime Minister, and contacting some public figures, Sid has been able to set a few interviews at some of the prominent media platforms- such as a television interview with Riklin and Magal, a radio interview with Eran Sikorel, few articles at the most readable newspaper in Israel and an article at Ynet website.
+After presenting the "Israeli Global Impact 2030" report to Director General of the Prime Minister’s Office, and contacting some public figures, SID Israel succeeded in scheduling a number of interviews at some prominent media platforms, including a television interview with Riklin and Magal on Channel 20, a radio interview with Eran Sikorel, some articles in Israel’s most widely-read newspaper and an article on the Ynet website.

-Additionally, some new contacts with prominent journalists in Israel have been formed, for the future interactions.
+Additionally, we have forged some new contacts with prominent journalists in Israel for future interactions.

-12. Updating SID Israel Website
+12. Updating the SID Israel Website

-We have started a process to adjust our website to allow access of registered SID members, and in parallel the civil society, individuals and companies, the website will have two different phases, at the registered website, SID Israel members will have access to our databases, contact details and exclusive UN and World Bank tenders information, relying on B4P platform.
-For the rest of our community, the website will rely on public information that exists in our website currently, such as volunteering opportunities in partnership with Givingway, an interactive map showing how many activity there is in the developing world etc.
+We have initiated a process to adapt our website to allow access to registered SID members as well as civil society individuals and organizations, and companies.
+The website will operate on two different levels.
+First, registered SID Israel members will have access to our databases, contact details and exclusive UN and World Bank tenders information, relying on the B4PR platform.
+For the rest of our community, the website will rely on public information currently available on our website, such as volunteering opportunities in partnership with GivingWay, an interactive display of activities in the developing world, and more.

-The Israeli Centre for International Development and Humanitarian Aid Studies
+The Israeli Center for International Development and Humanitarian Aid Studies

 The Humanitarian Studies Center

-SID Israel is working in cooperation with the Rabin Medical Center (Beilinson and Hasharon), and the International Program in Emergency & Disaster Management at the Sackler School of Medicine, Tel Aviv University to advance the center even further.
-The center will continue to serve Israeli professionals who will receive training at an international level, enabling them to join humanitarian aid projects in the developing world.
-This year’s courses and seminars will be held for professionals from the medical and mental health fields.
+SID Israel is working in cooperation with the Rabin Medical Center (Beilinson and Hasharon Hospitals), and Tel Aviv University’s International Program in Emergency and Disaster Management at the Sackler School of Medicine to advance the the Humanitarian Studies Center even further.
+The Center will continue to serve Israeli professionals, providing them with training at an international level, and enabling them to join humanitarian aid projects in the developing world.
+This year’s courses and seminars will be aimed at professionals from the medical and mental health fields.

-The Israeli Voluntary Humanitarian Reserve Corp
+The Israeli Voluntary Humanitarian Reserve Corps

-In cooperation with the Multidisciplinary Program for Emergency Management and Disaster Management at Tel Aviv University, Rabin Medical Center and the National Emergency Manegement Authority – RAHEL we are working to establish the Israeli Reserve Voluntary Humanitarian Corp as the State of Israel has significant advantages both in technology and in human capital, that can and should encourage the country and its citizens to a great involvement in the world.
-The Reserve Force program proposes is to utilize professional human capital that will be available to civil society organizations in emergencies - both international and national - for quick and initial response planning and satisfaction.
+In cooperation with the Multidisciplinary Program for Emergency Management and Disaster Management at Tel Aviv University, the Rabin Medical Center and the National Emergency Manegement Authority (RAHEL), we are working to establish the Israeli Reserve Voluntary Humanitarian Corps.
+Israel enjoys significant advantages in both technology and human capital, that can and should be mobilized to encourage the country and its citizens to become more deeply involved in the world.
+The Reserve Corps program aims to utilize professional human capital so that it will be available to civil society organizations in emergencies, both international and national, for rapid and initial response planning and effectiveness.

 Global Impact Studies

-The second year of the diploma program in international development, entrepreneurship, and humanitarian aid in cooperation with the Lauder School of Government, Diplomacy & Strategy at the Interdisciplinary Center (IDC) in Herzliya has begun in July 31st.
+The second year of the diploma program in International Development, Entrepreneurship, and Humanitarian Aid, given in cooperation with the Lauder School of Government, Diplomacy & Strategy at the Interdisciplinary Center (IDC) in Herzliya began on July 31st.
 The program, entitled “The New Global Impact Studies: From Disaster Relief and Crisis Management to Sustainable Governance and Entrepreneurship in the Developing World,” prepares students to address pressing global challenges (disaster relief, clean water, renewable energy, infectious diseases, etc.) in emerging markets and developing countries, with a special focus on employing Israeli technology and innovation to face these challenges.
-It is our hope that 15 students will complete the first cohort of the program.
+It is our hope that 15 students will be the first graduates of the complete program.

-The Role of Social Worker in Emergency – Social Work Department, Haifa University
+The Role of Social Worker in Emergency: Social Work Department, Haifa University